 This dialog allows you to add, delete or edit one or more databases.

-The Edit Databases dialog can be displayed by choosing Edit Databases from the Edit menu.
+The Edit Databases dialog can be displayed by choosing Setup on the Edit tab of the ribbon bar.
+If you are using the toolbar interface, it is found in the Edit menu.